-This differential input is used to drive the AD9520-1 clock distribution section.
+This differential input is used to drive the AD9520-5 clock distribution section.
 This input can receive up to 2.4 GHz.
 The pins are internally self-biased, and the input signal should be ac-coupled via capacitors.

-Figure 46.
+Figure 34.
 CLK Equivalent Input Circuit

-The CLK/CLK input can be used either as a distribution only input (with the PLL off) or as a feedback input for an external VCO/VCXO using the internal PLL when the internal VCO is not used.
-These inputs are also used as a feedback path for the external zero delay mode.
+The CLK/CLK input can be used either as a distribution only input (with the PLL off) or as a feedback input for an external VCO/VCXO using the internal PLL.